The Beskydy Mountains are called many names but it’s a hidden secret that is worth exploring

 Hiking up to the highest peak of the Beskydy Mountains

-One random fact I learned on my trip to the Czech Republic is how the country has the largest number of sports gear stores per capita in all of Europe.
+One random fact I learned on my trip to the Czechia is how the country has the largest number of sports gear stores per capita in all of Europe.
 It’s something you wouldn’t normally attribute to Czechia but once you come out to the Moravian-Silesian region, you begin to understand how much the locals love their outdoors.

 The trailhead up to the highest peak of the Beskydy Mountains begins in Ostravice.
 The path is well-marked, and quite wide and open.
 Your target is the summit, Lysá Hora which stands tall at 1325 meters and is easily identifiable by the large tower that sits at the top which acts as a mountain rescue centre, meteorological station and radio transmitter.